-Japanese Spice: Ichimi Togarashi vs Shichimi Togarashi
+Japanese Spice: Ichimi Togarashi vs. Shichimi Togarashi

-“Shichimi Togarashi (七味唐辛子)” and “Ichimi Togarashi (一味唐辛子)”, also simply called just Shichimi and Ichimi, are traditional Japanese spice condiments.
+Shichimi Togarashi (七味唐辛子) and Ichimi Togarashi (一味唐辛子), also called just Shichimi and Ichimi, are both traditional Japanese spice condiments.

-As for the degree of recognition, I think the former spice mix is known better to overseas people because Shichimi Togarashi is an essential condiment for Soba and Udon noodle soups.
+As for the degree of recognition, I think the former spice mix is known better to overseas people because Shichimi is an essential condiment for Soba and Udon noodle soups.

-As you can guess from the names, Ichimi Togarashi is a spice condiment similar to Shichimi Togarashi, but what is the difference between the two in ingredients, taste, and usage?
+As you can guess from the names, Ichimi Togarashi is a spice condiment similar to Shichimi, also known as Nanami Togarashi.

-The Japanese word included in both, “Togarashi (唐辛子)” refers to red chili pepper in this case, while “Ichi (一)” and “Shichi (七)” have the meanings of “One” and “Seven” respectively.
+The term included in both, Togarashi (唐辛子), refers to red chili pepper here, while the Kanji characters Ichi (一) and Shichi (七) respectively have the meaning of One and Seven.

-Since the rest “Mi (味)” means “flavor” or “taste” in Japanese, Ichimi Togarashi has just one flavor (taste), that is, the one that comes from ground red chili peppers.
+Since the rest word Mi (味) means Flavor or Taste in Japanese, Ichimi Togarashi has just one flavor (taste), that is, the one that comes from ground red chili peppers.

 Shichimi Togarashi (七味唐辛子)